elid3/elid3.github.io/_posts/2025-01-25-osee-journey.md

 Just know this: It will test you in ways you’ve never been tested before.

 - Give yourself 4+ months to prepare.
 - Embrace failure—it’s the best teacher.
-- Find a study group or mentor; it helps.

 The experience changed how I think about exploitation, and despite all the struggles, I would do it again.